theplanetbrief.com /invest/

 Route Typical wrapper Main appeal Main risk

-ESG funds ISA, SIPP, GIA, pension Broad diversified exposure with sustainability screens Weak screens or unexpected holdings
+ESG funds ISA (individual savings account), SIPP (self-invested personal pension), GIA (general investment account), pension Broad diversified exposure with sustainability screens Weak screens or unexpected holdings

 Sustainable ETFs ISA, SIPP, GIA Lower-cost index exposure Index rules may be light-touch